rubyonjets/jets/docs/_docs/contributing.md

 * Comment on some of the project's [open issues](https://github.com/tongueroo/jets/issues).
 Have you experienced the same problem?
 Know a workaround?
 Do you have a suggestion for how the feature could be better?
 * Read through [the documentation](https://rubyonjets.com/docs/), and click the "improve this page" button, any time you see something confusing or have a suggestion for something that could be improved.
 * Browse through the [Jets Community forum](https://community.rubyonjets.com), and lend a hand answering questions.
 There's a good chance you've already experienced what another user is experiencing.
-* Find [an open issue](https://github.com/tongueroo/jets/issues) (especially [those labeled `help-wanted`](https://github.com/tongueroo/jets/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)), and submit a proposed fix.
+* Find [an open issue](https://github.com/tongueroo/jets/issues) (especially [those labeled `help wanted`](https://github.com/tongueroo/jets/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)), and submit a proposed fix.
 If it's your first pull request, we promise we won't bite, and are glad to answer any questions.
 * Help evaluate [open pull requests](https://github.com/tongueroo/jets/pulls), by testing the changes locally and reviewing what's proposed.

 ## Submitting a pull request